-What is the deadline for submitting a stockholder proposal or director nomination for the 2024 Annual Meeting?
+What is the deadline for submitting a stockholder proposal or director nomination for the 2025 Annual Meeting?

-Stockholder proposals pursuant to SEC Rule 14a-8 for inclusion in the proxy statement and form of proxy for Alignment's Annual Meeting of Stockholders to be held in 2024 must be received by us at our principal executive offices at 1100 W. Town & Country Rd., Suite 1600, Orange, CA 92868 no later than the close of business on December 28, 2023.
-Stockholders wishing to make a director nomination or bring a proposal before the annual meeting to be held in 2024 (but not include it in our proxy materials) must provide written notice of such proposal to the General Counsel and Secretary at our principal executive offices no later than March 8, 2024 and not earlier than February 7, 2024, assuming we do not change the date of the 2024 annual meeting of stockholders by more than 30 days before or after the anniversary of the 2023 Annual Meeting.
-If we do, we will release an updated time frame for stockholder proposals.
+Stockholder proposals pursuant to SEC Rule 14a-8 for inclusion in the proxy statement and form of proxy for Alignment's Annual Meeting of Stockholders to be held in 2025 must be received by us at our principal executive offices at 1100 W. Town & Country Rd., Suite 1600, Orange, CA 92868 no later than the close of business on December 28, 2024.
+Stockholders wishing to make a director nomination or bring a proposal before the annual meeting to be held in 2025 (but not include it in our proxy materials) must provide written notice of such nomination or proposal to the General Counsel and Secretary at our principal executive offices no later than the close of business on March 9, 2025 and not earlier than the close of business on February 7, 2025, assuming we do not change the date of the 2025 annual meeting of stockholders by more than 30 days before or after the anniversary of the 2024 Annual Meeting.
+If we do, written notice of the proposal or nomination must be delivered by the later of (x) the tenth day following the day that public announcement of the date of the 2025 annual meeting is first made, or (y) the date which is ninety (90) days prior to the date of the 2025 annual meeting.
 Any stockholder proposal or director nomination must comply with the other provisions of our Amended and Restated Bylaws and be submitted in writing to the General Counsel and Secretary at our principal executive offices in the form provided for in our Amended and Restated Bylaws.

-Additionally, to comply with the SEC's universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 7, 2024.
+Additionally, to comply with the SEC's universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 8, 2025.
+If the date of the 2025 annual meeting changes by more than 30 calendar days before or after the anniversary of the 2024 Annual Meeting, such notice must instead be provided by the later of 60 calendar days prior to the date of the 2025 annual meeting or the 10th calendar day following public announcement by the Company of the date of the 2025 annual meeting.